← All articles

 On May 4, Kadebostany performed at Hangar Luka Beograd with The Outsider Tour.
 The three-act concert brought together live vocals, theatrical visuals, and the aesthetics of the Republic of Kadebostany, turning the evening into a complete stage show.

-by Geometria Belgrade
+by Polako Media Belgrade

 Kadebostany in Belgrade: The Outsider Tour as a Small Republic on the Hangar Stage